azolotko/sbt-cdk8s/README.md

 # sbt-cdk8s
-An sbt plugin to synthesize standard Kubernetes manifests using cdk8s (Cloud Development Kit for Kubernetes)
+An sbt plugin to synthesize Kubernetes manifests using cdk8s (Cloud Development Kit for Kubernetes)